 Medicinal Cannabis Microbials

-This project aims to discover, characterise and assess novel microbes for providing resistance against fungal and bacterial diseases and increasing yields of medicinal cannabis plants.
+This project aims to discover, characterise, evaluate and select novel microbes for providing resistance against fungal and bacterial diseases and increasing positive traits such as the yield of medicinal cannabis plants.

 Endophyte Microbiome Library

-This project aims to establish a collection of endophytic microbes isolated from a range of plants with bioprotection, biofertiliser and biostimulant activities for deployment in several crops to improve plant performance.
+This project aims to establish and demonstrate the application a collection of endophytic microbes isolated from a range of plants with bioprotection, biofertiliser and biostimulant applications for selection and use in crops.